DND-IT/go-imagequant/README.md

 This package wraps some (not all) functionality of [libimagequant](https://pngquant.org/lib/) if you want to use the current version 4.0.0 rust based library.
+Older version of libimagequant should also work, but will show different results.

 Please follow the [instructions](https://github.com/ImageOptim/libimagequant/tree/main/imagequant-sys) to get a working